snoj/huntdefi-clog/README.md

 ### CCC's fee/cut

-CCC announced that their fee will be reinstated on 3/23/22.
+CCC announced that their fee will be reinstated on 3/23/22 and then annouced that it would be lowered to 10%.
 It is unknown on when it is calculated.

 ```
 (GrossTUS - ReinforcementFees) - CCCFee